superduper-io/superduper/docs/hr/blog/2024-03-11-rag-system-on-duckdb-using-jinaai-and-superduperdb.md

 ![JinAI Model and ChatGPT Model in the DuckDB](https://cdn-images-1.medium.com/max/2268/1*pq3wQQFG3bBaGxV3aI-0Qg.png)

-The above shows that two models are simultaneously in the database (the JinaAI embedding model and the ChatGPT model).
+The above shows that two models are simultaneously in the database (the Jina Embeddings v2 and the ChatGPT model).

 ### Conclusion

 Now that you have built and implemented your RAG system, the next step would be to wrap it all in a user interface.
-And then, you would have a system that helps non-technical chat with your Database purely in human language using JinaAI and SuperDuperDB.
+And then, you would have a system that helps non-technical chat with your Database purely in human language using Jina AI and SuperDuperDB.

-Check out the JinaAI open-source repo and SuperDuperDB open-source repo to stay updated on more functionalities.
+Check out the Jina AI open-source repo and SuperDuperDB open-source repo to stay updated on more functionalities.